oisinmulvihill/evasion-docs/evasion/docs/source/evasion-viewpoint.rst

 'admin' mode.
 When the status bar on the Viewpoint is clicked more the 7 times within 20 seconds, the Viewpoint will toggle between admin and normal modes.
 In admin mode the -adminuri or its default it loaded.
 In normal mode -starturi or its default is loaded.
-If the clicks do not occur with the 20 second window they will be ignored.
+If the clicks do not occur within the 20 seconds they will be ignored.

 To disable this feature hide the status bar.